How local authorities and health boards should implement the Real Living Wage (RLW).

 Further detail on those roles in scope and not in scope for this commitment can be found in Annex A.

-Funding has been made available from April 2023 therefore the expectation is that implementation of the uplift to the RLW rate of £10.90 should commence from April 2023 and we would expect workers to feel the benefit by June 2023.
-As in year 1, local authorities and health boards should aim to agree and deliver the uplift figure to cover the RLW with providers at the earliest opportunity so providers can pass on the uplift to social care workers from June at the latest, as will be the worker expectation.
-This could help to reduce destabilisation of the market caused by providers carrying the financial burden until the funding is received and/or workers changing providers or agencies in order to receive the uplift sooner.
+Funding will be made available from April.
+As in previous years, local authorities and health boards should aim to agree with providers and deliver the uplift figure to cover the RLW at the earliest opportunity so providers can pass on the uplift to social care workers from June at the latest.
+This will help to reduce destabilisation of the market caused by providers carrying the financial burden until the funding is received and/or workers changing providers or agencies in order to receive the uplift sooner.
+Therefore the expectation is that administration of the uplift to the new RLW rate should commence from April each year and we would expect workers to start to feel the benefit by June of that year at the latest.

-As in year 1, we anticipate that local authorities and health boards will build in an uplift to commissioning costs to enable the RLW to be paid.
+As in previous years, we anticipate that local authorities and health boards will build in an uplift to commissioning costs to enable the RLW to be paid.
 It will be important to ensure that those providers who are already paying workers the RLW are not disadvantaged.

 Local authorities and health boards may need to make backdated pay awards.
 Employers will need to consider how to apply the awards as lump sum payments may impact welfare benefits.
 The option of paying backdated amounts in instalments should be made available if requested by the employee.